shu251/huber-lab/README.md

 bash download-MCR_10.sh
 # CANCEL and let's write a SLURM script
 ```

-(1) copy in base SLURM
+1.  copy in base SLURM
-(2) default mem is likely ok for this
+2.  modify shell command
-(3) modify shell command
+3. run test
-(4) submit SLURM
+4.  submit SLURM
-(5) monitor with squeue
+5. monitor with squeue

 ### Fastqc example
-Current conda environment doesn't have fastqc and multiqc
+If current conda environment doesn't have fastqc and multiqc
 _Google it!_

 ```